Buddy Collette: Music career

-Musical collaborations
+Musical collaborations and the Chico Hamilton Quintet

-Increasingly successful in the late 1940`s, Collette was called upon frequently for collaborations and recordings on alto saxophone with musicians such as Ivie Anderson, Johnny Otis, Gerald Wilson, Ernie Andrews, and Charles Mingus.
+Increasingly successful in the late 1940s, Collette was called upon frequently for collaborations and recordings on alto saxophone with musicians such as Ivie Anderson, Johnny Otis, Gerald Wilson, Ernie Andrews, and Charles Mingus.
 Most notably, Collette and Mingus formed their first band in 1933, the driving force that convinced Mingus to switch from cello to bass.
-He went on to form a short-lived yet cooperative band in 1946 with Mingus called "The Stars of Swing".
+He went on to form a short-lived yet cooperative band in 1946 with Mingus called The Stars of Swing.

 In 1948, he and reedman Bill Green started a Sunday jazz session out of the Crystal Tea Room in L.A. for young players who enjoyed jazz.

 In 1955, Collette became a founding member of the unusually instrumented chamber jazz quintet, led by percussionist Chico Hamilton with guitarist Jim Hall, cellist and pianist Fred Katz, and bassist Carson Smith.
 The quintet was notable for having Katz as the band's centerpiece, leading Collette to refer to Katz as "the first jazz cello player".
 The group gained national prominence and became one of the most influential West Coast jazz bands, synonymous with the laidback "cool jazz" of the 1950s.
-In the quintet, Collette played the reeds (tenor and alto saxophones, the flute and clarinet).
-His clarinet work with Hamilton earned him the "New Star on Clarinet" award in Downbeat magazine`s 1956 Jazz Critic`s poll.
+In the quintet, Collette played the reeds (tenor and alto saxophones, flute, and clarinet).
+His clarinet work with Hamilton earned him the "New Star on Clarinet" award in DownBeat magazine's 1956 Jazz Critics' poll.
 In the summer of 1956, he left the Hamilton group to form his own unit out of The Haig in L.A.
-During this time he also played reeds for Howard Rumsey`s Lighthouse All-Stars, filling in for the departed Bud Shank.
+During this time, he also played reeds for Howard Rumsey's Lighthouse All-Stars, filling in for the departed Bud Shank.

-In 1957, Hamilton`s new group with Paul Horn on reeds and guitarist John Pisano made a cameo appearance in the Burt Lancaster-Tony Curtis film, "Sweet Smell of Success".
-Later that year, Collette collaborated with Horn in his own flutist ensemble, the "Swinging Shepherds", a four-flute-lineup.
+In 1957, Hamilton's new group with Paul Horn on reeds and guitarist John Pisano made a cameo appearance in the Burt Lancaster-Tony Curtis film Sweet Smell of Success.
+Later that year, Collette collaborated with Horn in his own flutist ensemble, the Swinging Shepherds, a four flute lineup.

 In November 1958, Langston Hughes read poems to accompaniment by Collette and his band at the Screen Directors Theatre in Los Angeles.

-Collette was both present in the orchestra and helped write some of the music for Charles Mingus` infamous Town Hall Concert in 1962.
-Mingus asked his old friend to help with composing after trombonist and arranger Jimmy Knepper left following an altercation.
+Collette was both present in the orchestra and helped write some of the music for Charles Mingus's infamous Town Hall Concert in 1962.
+Mingus asked his old friend to help with composing after trombonist and arranger Jimmy Knepper left, following Knepper's altercation with Mingus.